Moringa and Histamine Intolerance: Benefit or Not?

 Is Moringa Powder High in Histamine?

 Moringa itself is not high in histamine.
-One point of concern with moringa powder and histamine intolerance is that moringa powder contains oxalates.
-Many plant-based foods contain varying levels of oxalates, compounds that bind to minerals and reduce their absorption.
+One point of concern with moringa powder and histamine intolerance is that moringa powder is a source of oxalates, naturally occurring compounds in many plant-based foods.
+These compounds that bind to minerals and reduce their absorption.

-Oxalates are also problematic if you have a history of calcium oxalate kidney stones.
-Consuming oxalates increases the risk of recurrence of those painful kidney stones.
+Oxalates are problematic if you have a history of calcium oxalate kidney stones.
+Eating a diet high in oxalates can potentially trigger a recurrence of painful kidney stones.

-Oxalates in moringa, however, are insoluble oxalates, meaning they do not dissolve in water.
+Fortunately, the oxalates in moringa are insoluble oxalates, meaning they do not dissolve in water.
 Therefore, they don’t increase the risk of kidney stones, like soluble oxalates.

-Most patients with histamine intolerance I’ve encountered, if anything, experienced an improvement in their histamine sensitivity symptoms with moringa.
+Of the patients with histamine intolerance that I’ve talked with, most experienced an improvement in their histamine sensitivity symptoms with moringa.

 Who Should Avoid Moringa?